The classic DIY string telephone with cups is easy to make at home and your kids will have lots of fun talking to each other “long-distance”!

 Final Thoughts on the Paper Cup String Telephone Activity

-My kids cannot grasp that there was once when mommy and daddy had to use a landline telephone.
+My kids cannot grasp that there was once a time when mommy and daddy had to use a landline telephone.
+The closest thing they experienced was a walkie-talkie, but even then, the walkie-talkie was wireless.

 In case your kid asks why a landline telephone doesn’t have a straight, taut wire between the two telephones, here is the answer: Landline telephones have microphones that convert sound waves into electrical signals.
 The electrical signals can travel through wires and the telephone on the other end has an earphone inside that converts the electrical signals back to sound waves.